Appraisily/valuer-db-processor/README.md

 # Valuer DB Processor

-A service for processing auction data, downloading images, and storing structured data in a database.
+A robust service for processing auction lot data, handling image downloads with advanced fallback strategies, and storing structured auction information in a database.

 ## Overview

 This service:
-- Processes JSON files containing auction data
+- Processes JSON files containing auction data from various auction houses
-- Extracts and downloads images referenced in the data
+- Extracts and downloads images referenced in the data using multiple fallback approaches:
+  - Standard download with browser-like headers to bypass protection
+  - Alternative CDN URLs if primary URL fails
+  - Host header injection to bypass Cloudflare restrictions
+  - Origin IP direct access as a fallback method
+  - Local image cache for development mode
+- Optimizes images by resizing and compressing them for efficient storage
 - Uploads images to Google Cloud Storage (or stores locally for development)
 - Stores structured auction data in a database (PostgreSQL in production, SQLite for development)
-- Provides a RESTful API for data submission and processing status
+- Provides RESTful API endpoints for data submission and processing status
+- Handles batch processing with configurable concurrency limits
+- Implements comprehensive error handling and logging

 ## Technology Stack